yamerooo123/Fake-News-Detector/README.md

 ## Model 5

+We use combine original dataset(kaggle) + back-translate + basic augmention (synonym replacement, random insertion, and random deletion) also but adjust this

 **LSTM Units:** In previous model, the models used 64 LSTM units.
 In this version, the LSTM units have been reduced to 16 to prevent overfitting by limiting model complexity.

 **Dropout Rate:** The dropout rate has been significantly increased from 0.5 to 0.7 to improve regularization.
 This helps the model generalize better to unseen data by reducing reliance on certain neurons during training.